schrumbo/bax/README.md

 ## Usage

-- Open ClickGUI with `Right Shift` (configurable)
+- Open ClickGUI with `Right Shift`
 - Use `/bax` commands for entity highlighting
-- Configure features through the GUI or config files

 ## Commands